 Please note that Certified Immunization Pharmacists applying for either the Uniform Stamp, or to qualify as a Yellow Fever Vaccination Center must include a copy of their certification of completion of an approved pharmacy-based travel course (see application for details).

-- Continued possesion of the stamp, and continued need for its possession will be re-established regularly by completing a questionaire from State Public Health Division.
-Completion of this questionaire is required.
+- Continued possession of the stamp, and continued need for its possession will be re-established regularly by completing a questionnaire from State Public Health Division.
+Completion of this questionnaire is required.

 - If you move/change address or practice, you must notify State Public Health Division immediately at:

 800 NE Oregon Street, Suite 370

 The Uniform Stamp certification alone is to officially document on a patient's International Certificate of Vaccination that the travel vaccinations were given.
 The stamp can only be used by the provider it is assigned to and cannot be loaned to another person.